| |

 Eagle, Elbert, El Paso, Fremont, Garfield, Gilpin,

-Grand, Gunnison, Hinsdale, Jackson, Kiowa, Kit Carson,
+Grand, Gunnison, Hinsdale, Jackson, Jefferson, Kiowa,

-Morgan, Motezuma, Otero, Phillips, Rio Blanco, Rio
+Phillips, Pitkin, Rio Blanco, Rio Grande, Saguache,

-Grande, Saguache, San Juan, San Miguel, Sedgewick,
+San Juan, San Miguel, Sedgewick, Summit, Washington,

 ....
 In addition, express